Music Scholarship Information

 This audition enables the Department of Music to recognize and provide scholarship assistance to students who have had successful participation in music.
 Eligible applicants must have applied for admission, but are not involved in the Competitive Scholarship Awards audition day.
 Participants who are interested in majoring or minoring in music will be considered for both Music Achievement Awards and Participation Grants.
 Students not intending to major or minor in music will be considered for Participation Grants only.

 Audition Information for Competitive Scholarships and Music Achievement Awards

 Participants will be expected to perform prepared solos by two different composers, or one longer composition that demonstrates contrasting styles.
 Performers are to show versatility in style and may perform portions of one or more compositions.
-Music participants will also be tested on their ability to sight-read material selected by the Department of Music.
-Each performer is allotted 10 minutes for the audition (six minutes of prepared music and four minutes for sight reading and conversation with the faculty).
-Prior to the audition, performers who need an accompanist will have ample time to rehearse with one of our staff accompanists.
-A copy of music for the accompanist must be received by the Department of Music no later than two weeks prior to the audition date.
-Upon confirmation of participation in Competitive Scholarship Day, participants are asked to contact Shelly Sanderlin, Music Administrative Coordinator, at 503-883-2275, to set up the precise time for the audition and rehearsal (if needed) on the day’s schedule.
-Participants will receive a written confirmation from the Department of Music of their audition date and time.
-The Department of Music may nominate three competitive scholarship winners in music.
-The deadline for application is December 1, 2012.
-Total audition time allowed: 10 minutes.
+Music participants will also be tested on their ability to sight read material selected by the Department of Music.
+Total audition time is 10 minutes (six minutes of prepared music and four minutes for sight reading and conversation with the faculty).